emqx/eip/active/0021-msg-batch-for-resources.md

 Before this change, the batching mechanism is implemented by each driver.

 Taking the MySQL as an example, we added a pool of `batcher` processes in front of the MySQL driver.
-And if we want to queue the message locally before sending SQL queries, we have to add `replayq` to each of the `mysql worker`.
+And if we want to queue the message locally before sending SQL queries, we have to add message queue to each of the `mysql worker`.
 This is shown by the following figure:

 ![Old Batching](0021-assets/old_batch_process.png)